Frequently Asked Questions (FAQ)

 ALONG WITH HELPING BUILD A BETTER SAFETY NET FOR ARTISTS, ARE THERE OTHER BENEFITS TO CERF+ OR THE CRAFT FIELD IN WORKING WITH THIS COALITION?

-We now have a better understanding of what these other organizations do, and good contacts within those organizations.
-The beneficiaries of those relationships are the craft artists we serve.
+We now have a better understanding of what other arts organizations do, and good contacts within those organizations.
+The beneficiaries of those relationships are the artists we serve.
 For instance, the Actors Fund — whose program, AHIRC.org, is an up-to-date, comprehensive, unbiased database of health care resources for artists, performers, freelancers and the self-employed — has helped some of our beneficiaries negotiate their medical bills, saving them a great deal of time and money.

 One benefit we did not anticipate is the advantage to the craft field of having one of its organizations take a place at the national arts table.
 Until CERF+ began working on forming this coalition, craft had not been part of the ongoing national dialogue among arts organizations and arts funders.
 Now the craft field’s interests are being represented in national arts policy discussions.

-Before starting this research, we had been doing seminars and presentations on insurance at national art shows and conference, and artists were telling us about the difficulties they’d had in getting appropriate coverage for their studios.
-When we began talking with people in the insurance industry about this issue, they asked questions about the craft-arts field that we could not answer — so we did the survey to help us and insurers understand practices in the craft field that relate to business insurance.
+Before starting this research, we had been doing seminars and presentations on insurance at national art shows and conferences, and artists were telling us about the difficulties they’d had in getting appropriate coverage for their studios.
+When we began talking with people in the insurance industry about this issue, they asked questions about the craft field that we could not answer — so we did the survey to help us and insurers understand practices in the craft field that relate to business insurance.
 Now we have data, and our report is available for organizations that want to put together plans for their members, and to agencies and underwriters who may be interested in this market (see above for mention of two new plans that were created in response to our research).

 In 2012, we published The Business Insurance Guidebook for Artists.
 In 12 pages this pocket-sized booklet covers the basics of business insurance, including business property, liability, flood, earthquake, and other types of coverage.
 It also covers steps to take to get business insurance coverage.

 In addition to this valuable new resource for artists, CERF+ is available to organizations that need assistance in locating underwriters, or devising an insurance program for their members.
-We think the field needs a variety of products to meet the diverse needs of craft artists — and we’re finding that organizations like ours can play a key role in helping their members find appropriate insurance.
+We think the field needs a variety of products to meet the diverse needs of artists — and we’re finding that organizations like ours can play a key role in helping their members find appropriate insurance.

 Both the Studio Protector and CERF+ websites have listings of insurance programs that we know about that are aimed at artists.
 We’ve also worked with several companies to help them create plans that are suited to our market.
-We talk to craft artists individually to answer questions about purchasing business insurance and to direct them toward helpful resources.
+We talk to artists individually to answer questions about purchasing business insurance and to direct them toward helpful resources.
 Our websites have primers on business insurance, listings of resources, and articles on subjects like disaster insurance.
 We expect to be adding to those offerings in the future.

 In 2012 CERF+ began a foundation-supported pilot project in which 20 prior recipients of CERF+ assistance will receive first and second year funds to help them purchase their first business insurance policy.